-EPL 7436 is located in the Namib-Naukluft National Park which is approximately 50 955 km2 and extends from the Hardap to the Erongo regional boundary in the north (and bordering onto the Dorob National Park).
+EPL 7278 is located in the Namib-Naukluft National Park.
+The National Park is approximately 50 955 km and extends from the Hardap to the Erongo regional boundary in the north (and bordering onto the Dorob National Park).
 The National Park was officially established in 1979 through the various amalgamations of several areas.
 National parks cover 17% of the country's surface area and provides a sanctuary for large mammals.
 This includes black rhino (reintroduced to their former range in 2007 to mark the centenary of the park), Hartmann's mountain zebra, leopard, cheetah, spotted and brown hyaena, jackal, caracal, and various species of game.
 Over 200 bird species have been recorded in the Namib-Naukluft Park (Ministry of Environment and Tourism, 2013).

-Natural features and some of the tourist attraction of the park include sand dunes, Sesriem Canyon, gravel plains, Welwitschia Plains, Naukluft Mountains, inselbergs in the north, ephemeral rivers and unique biodiversity.
+Natural features and tourist attractions of the park include sand dunes, Sesriem Canyon, gravel plains, Welwitschia Plains, wildlife biodiversity, Naukluft Mountains and inselbergs in the north and ephemeral rivers.
 The national park is split into zones based upon environmental sensitivity and land uses.
-The EPL 7436 is sited in Zone 2, Areas of Medium Sensitivity, which is a zone permitted for prospecting and mining activities.
+The EPL is sited in Zone 2, Areas of Medium Sensitivity, which is a zone permitted for prospecting and mining activities.
 The National Park Management Plan states that "all prospecting and mining activities in other areas should be planned, managed and decommissioned using best available practice, taking into account long-term national benefits vis-à-vis benefits from other current and potential land uses, and applying precautionary and polluter pays principles and due caution so as to minimize negative environmental impacts" (Ministry of Environment and Tourism, 2013).